 Disability Standards Review (Sept 2020)

 APPA seeks commitment via Education Council to sustained, multi-year approaches to school resourcing aimed at providing stability and continuity in Australian schools.

-Submission to the Review of the loading for students with disability - September 2019
+Review of the loading for students with disability (Sept 2019)

 The Inquiry is taking place in the context of schools experiencing an increasing number of students with disability and other challenging learning needs.
 It is well documented that, with a higher incidence of children with serious medical conditions in the population at large, there is a greater likelihood of these children being in primary classrooms than twenty years ago.

 In order to submit this feedback, APPA surveyed members of its 27-member National Advisory Council.

 i.
 The Declaration speaks to teachers and be relevant to their work;

 ii.
 Student voice is present and student agency fostered;